SKILL.md file plus optional scripts, references, assets, and supporting resources.

 Installing a skill should not be treated like pasting a harmless prompt.
 Skills can include dynamic tools, dependency expectations, and workflow instructions that affect what agents do.
 Before trusting a skill, look at what it adds, what commands or services it expects, and whether it asks for broad file or network access.
 Then try it with a low-risk prompt before using it on important work.Typical Flow

-Install the skill, review validation results, fix missing dependencies if needed, confirm it is enabled in the current workspace, choose whether it should be implicit, and try it in a thread.
-If it behaves well, use it in tasks too.
-If it is too broad or surprising, disable it or make it not implicit.Installing Skills
+Install the skill, review validation results, fix missing dependencies if needed, confirm it is enabled in the current workspace, keep it not implicit unless there is a reason to change that, and try it in a thread by selecting it from the composer.
+If it behaves well and is broadly useful, consider making it implicit.
+If it is too broad or surprising, disable it or keep it explicit-only.Creating Skills

 Add a skill package and read validation results.